Actipro/WPF-Controls/Documentation/topics/bars/controls/gallery.md

 The optional companion [MVVM Library](../mvvm-support.md) defines a [BarGalleryViewModel](xref:@ActiproUIRoot.Controls.Bars.Mvvm.BarGalleryViewModel) class that is intended to be used as a view model for galleries.

-This view model class maps over to the appropriate view controls described above based on usage context, and configures all necessary bindings between the view model and the view control.
+This view model class maps over to the appropriate view controls described above based on usage context and configures all necessary bindings between the view model and the view control.

-A [BarGalleryItemViewModelBase](xref:@ActiproUIRoot.Controls.Bars.Mvvm.BarGalleryItemViewModelBase) class is intended to be a base class for any gallery item view model.
+A [IBarGalleryItemViewModel](xref:@ActiproUIRoot.Controls.Bars.Mvvm.IBarGalleryItemViewModel) interface defines the common requirements for gallery item view models, and a [BarGalleryItemViewModel\<T\>](xref:@ActiproUIRoot.Controls.Bars.Mvvm.BarGalleryItemViewModel`1) class is intended to be used directly, or as a base class for any gallery item view model.
 Each kind of gallery should define a separate view model class for its items.
-For instance, a gallery related to selection of a color defines a [ColorBarGalleryItemViewModel](xref:@ActiproUIRoot.Controls.Bars.Mvvm.ColorBarGalleryItemViewModel) class for its items, which inherits [BarGalleryItemViewModelBase](xref:@ActiproUIRoot.Controls.Bars.Mvvm.BarGalleryItemViewModelBase).
+For instance, a gallery related to selection of a color defines a [ColorBarGalleryItemViewModel](xref:@ActiproUIRoot.Controls.Bars.Mvvm.ColorBarGalleryItemViewModel) class for its items, which inherits [BarGalleryItemViewModel\<Color\>](xref:@ActiproUIRoot.Controls.Bars.Mvvm.BarGalleryItemViewModel`1).

 It is recommended to build a custom `DataTemplateSelector` that can be assigned to the gallery's `ItemTemplateSelector` property to apply a `DataTemplate` for the related gallery item view model type.